EricRohlfs/blog/docs/2023-05-03-extended-customElementLifecycle.md

 (Work in progress.
 Want to add notes for constructor and others.
 Add details to Updates.
 Outline how component creation makes a difference: createElement vs. tag-in-template.
 Also map to vue or react lifecycles. )

 ## Built-in lifecycle.
+For a recap here is the built in lifecycle for ES6 custom elements

 * constructor
 * connectedCallback